Parking on Campus

 - Visual Arts Center parking lot

-If you are working late and need a ride to or from the Pulaski lot after 10:15 p.m., simply dial (773) 298-3541 to contact a public safety dispatcher or use the yellow emergency phones located in parking lot 14.
 The University also operates a weekend shuttle, Friday through Sunday, which transports students to the CTA Orange Line train at Midway Airport.
-The shuttle also makes transports to several off-campus stops, to local businesses and University Housing.
-For information concerning shuttle routes and schedules, please visit our Public Safety website at www.sxu.edu, Keyword: Safety.
+The shuttle also makes transports to several off-campus stops and to local businesses.
+For information concerning shuttle routes and schedules, please see our Shuttle Bus Schedule.

 Vehicle assistance includes jumping a dead battery, lockouts and assisting in contacting a local service station for additional assistance.
 The Department of Public Safety cannot assist with changing flat tires or opening locked vehicle doors that are equipped with side-curtain airbags.
 Lockout assistance requires a standard waiver form to be completed and signed by the owner of the locked vehicle.